Irenezs/Notes/wEEK 7.md

 	- c
 		- In Paper
 	- d
-		- Momentum is a vector, meaning it has a direction
+		- Momentum is a vector, meaning it has a direction.
+Due to the air changing direction,